rsharifnasab/my-learning/java/maven/README.md

 ## maven Project Object Model
 A comprehensive model for projects, which is reusable, maintainable, and easier to comprehend.

-Plugins or tools that interact with this declarative model.
+Plug-ins or tools that interact with this declarative model.